 Liquidity risk relates to the risk that the Group will not be able to meet its obligations associated with its financial liabilities.
-The Group is exposed to liquidity risk in respect of settlement of trade and other payables, amounts due to an associate and a joint venture, lease liabilities and its financing obligations and also in respect of its cash flow management.
+The Group is exposed to liquidity risk in respect of settlement of trade and other payables, lease liabilities and its financing obligations and also in respect of its cash flow management.
 The Group manages its liquidity needs on a consolidated basis by carefully monitoring scheduled debt servicing payments for long term financial liabilities as well as forecast cash inflows and outflows due in day to day business.